ffflora/data-science-notes/papers/Skip-Thought Vectors/notes.md

 The model treat skip-thoughts in the framework of encoder-decoder models.
 That is, an encoder maps words to a sentence vector and a decoder is used to generate the surrounding sentences.

 Since the goal is to evaluate skip-thoughts as a general feature extractor, we keep text pre-processing to a minimum.
-When encoding new sentences, no additional preprocessing is done other than basictokenization.
+When encoding new sentences, no additional preprocessing is done other than basic tokenization.
 This is done to test the robustness of our vectors.

 ### Sentence Representation